tarantool/metrics/doc/monitoring/api_reference.rst

         "value": 8
       },

-It also exposes the count of measurements and the sum of observations:
+Also, the metric exposes the count of measurements and the sum of observations:

 ..  code-block:: json